Carlosrincong/AWS-Solutions-Architect-Associate/DocumentDB/README.md

 Pricing:
 - Instance host
 - Storage
-- Backups in other AZ
+- Backups in other region
 - IOPS
 - Data transfer out of the database